JeeWeetje/lora-azure-iot-workshop/CommandsTTN.md

 ### Prerequisites

-1. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_
-2. A running TTN node connected to the TTN network and a running TTN bridge on your PC and connected to an IoT Hub
+1. A running TTN node connected to the TTN network and a running TTN bridge on your PC and connected to an IoT Hub
-3. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
+2. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
-4. A running IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in
+3. A running IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in
+4. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_

 ### Steps to perform in this part of the workshop

 At the end of this part of the workshop, the following steps are performed

-1. Creating commands to send back in the Azure Function
+1. Sending back commands for devices which are in a faulty state
-2. Handle commands in the TTN Node
+2. Handle commands in the devices
+3. Conclusion

 ## Sending back commands for devices which are in a faulty state